Free Consultation: (312) 924-7575

 • Skin graft failure.

-Can a Chicago burn injury attorney hold my landlord responsible for my injuries?
+Can you hold a landlord responsible for burn injuries?

 If a property manager does not follow the required laws or safety measures defined by the city, county, or state, they may be held responsible for injuries like serious burns.